Agenda-setting theory: Non-political application

-Study of topics outside the U.S.
+Outside the U.S.

 Europe

 In Europe, agenda-setting theory has been applied in a similar way to research in the United States.
 McCombs and Maxwell also investigated agenda-setting theory in the context of the 1995 regional and municipal elections in Spain.

 China

 Guoliang, Shao and Bowman found that agenda-setting effects in China are not as strong as in the Western world.

 Another study found that in modern China, internet public opinion has emerged as a rival agenda-setting power to traditional media.

 Japan

-In an analysis of the policy making process concerning temporary labor migration to Japan, researchers observed how migrant advocacy organizations influence public opinion through agenda setting, priming and framing, which had a limiting effect on the impact of other interest groups.
+In an analysis of the policy-making process concerning temporary labor migration to Japan, researchers observed how migrant advocacy organizations influence public opinion through agenda setting, priming and framing, which had a limiting effect on the impact of other interest groups.

 Saudi Arabia

 A 2015 study found that social media is influential in the setting of the public agenda due to widespread dissemination and facilitation of the agendas of individuals.